AELLA f Greek MythologyMeans

 Uranus and the mother of the Titans and the Cyclopes.

-GANDALF m Norse Mythology, LiteratureMeans
+Gandalf m Norse Mythology, LiteratureMeans

 "wand elf" in Old Norse, from the elements

-gandr "wand, staff, cane" and
+gandr "wand, staff, magic, monster" and

-Völuspá, a 13th-century Scandinavian manuscript that forms part of the Poetic Edda.
+Poetic Edda.
 The author J. R. R. Tolkien borrowed the name for a wizard in his novels

 The Hobbit (1937) and